ajitid/flask-minimal-starter/README.md

 ## TODO

+- Haven't checked whether Black formatter recognizes `exclude=` from `pyproject.toml`.
+That being said, Black and Flake8 are intentionally not added as dev dependencies, so removing `pyproject.toml` and `setup.cfg` won't be a problem.

 _Flask minimal starter, apart from adding tests, is complete.
 None of todos below are for this starter._

-- haven't checked whether black and `exclude=` from pyproject.toml works or not
 - SSE (server sent event) for notification
 - flask konch - konch - bpython-curses
 - flask hot reload